gwald/Yarexe/README.md

 Programs requiring the Net Yaroze CDROM (typically for music), may or may not work depending on the coding.
 The work around is to put the psx.exe on a NY cdrom image, see: How to convert Net Yaroze games (siocons script with exe and assets) into PS1 ISO that runs in emulators: - https://www.youtube.com/watch?v=H0Ki7JnamIQ

-Standard PS-X ELF executables (i.e. Net Yaroze ECOFF files patched with eco2elf) can be used but they have to use the CodeWarrior .pxe extension.

 To run on the [no$psx emulator](http://problemkaputt.de/psx.htm) (<- tip the man!) it *MUST* be a .exe file!